 The annual celebration event at Newport’s Riverfront Theatre and Arts Centre (30th June) was designed to challenge while celebrating the contribution that…Continue

 Over the last year, National Theatre Wales, along with Catherine & Devinda travelled all around Wales asking questions to members of the public about their area.
-The aim was to to discover/create the ultimate question that could be…Continue
+The aim was to to discover/create the ultimate question that could be answered through an organised event called…Continue

 Added by Dr Tom Payne on July 27, 2011 at 13:34 — No Comments

 Just a quick reminder that in Monkey Bar tonight we will be holding the second Scratch That Itch event.